PierreBoyeau/proteins/README.md

 Just note that you should use griffin server (the only one with GPU support)

 - If you use RIKEN raiden, note that you cannot directly execute the command.
-You must **submit** you task to the server using a script like `server/script_example.sh`
+You must **submit** you task to the server using a script like `server/script_example.sh`. **Important**: please make sure to replace `pierre` by your username in the line: `export PYTHONPATH="/home/pierre/riken:$PYTHONPATH" `

+- DON'T EXECUTE THIS SCRIPT directly in the console.
+To submit the script to the server, execute instead `qsub script_example.sh`.
+To see the status of your jobs, execute `qstat`.

+    Refer to Riken RAIDEN doc for more info.

 Please note you can find doc about how riken servers work in `riken/doc`